 All labs must be attended and completed.
-Everyone in Physics 111 must complete the laboratory sequence.
-College and Department policy state that you cannot pass a course with a laboratory component without having passed the laboratory portion of the course.
-The format for the laboratory will be discussed in the laboratory class, which will start Tuesday, September 15, 2015 (week #1).
+Everyone in Physics 110 must complete the laboratory sequence.
+College and Department policy state that you cannot pass a course with a laboratory component without having passed the laboratory portion of the course, which means earning a minimum grade of 70%.
+The format for the lab write-ups will be discussed in the laboratory class, which will start Thursday, March 30 (week #1).